nicolascolsoul/Random/README.md

 # Random
-Random script for personna use
+Random script for personnal use

+Enjoy!